 Any Relations to High Exchange Fee?

-That Taiwan and Singapore have the lowest per capital credit card loan was not very surprising: household debt to GDP ratio is also the lowest for these countries among our sample states.
+That Taiwan and Singapore have the lowest per capita credit card loan was not very surprising: household debt to GDP ratio is also the lowest for these countries among our sample states.
 However, Singaporeans may be losing out by not using their credit cards even more.

-As we wrote in “How Credit Card Rewards Compare: Singapore vs USA,” high interchange fee in Singapore is used to offer high rewards rate to cardholders.
+As we wrote in “How Credit Card Rewards Compare: Singapore vs the USA,” high interchange fee in Singapore is used to offer high rewards rate to cardholders.
 Even for non-card users, prices at stores are generally inflated because they already embed the card processing fees.
 Therefore, Singaporeans should try to pay for things with their rewards credit cards as much as possible to make up for the higher card transaction fee.

 In this sense, Singaporeans may have a thing or two to learn from their counterparts in Korea and Hong Kong.
 However, we don’t recommend going overboard with credit card usage, and you should make sure to spend within your means and to pay your card bills in full at the end of the month.